-We are looking for someone who understands what it means to create catalysts for meaningful conversations to be our Assistant Director of Ask Big Questions.
-At Ask Big Questions, we bring together diverse college students for conversations that help people understand themselves and others.
-These conversations create community and spark action.
+Ask Big Questions, an initiative of Hillel International, brings diverse college students together for conversations that help people better understand themselves and others.
+These conversations create community and inspire action.